-burgess architects specialise in the design and delivery of sensitive contemporary houses in London and the southeast.
-We combine the innovation and energy of a young practice with the broad experience of principal Ed Burgess and the assurance of a RIBA Chartered Practice.
+burgess architects is an award-winning, London-based practice that creates thoughtfully designed spaces in sensitive historic settings.
+We combine the innovation and energy of a young practice with the broad expertise of principal Ed Burgess and the assurance of a RIBA chartered practice.

 With a reputation as a creative, clear-headed problem solver, he has led projects as diverse as a new footbridge in the heart of historic Lincoln, a pivotal scheme in the regeneration of the Elephant and Castle, and one of the UK’s first Code for Sustainable Homes Level 6 houses at the BRE Innovation Park.
 In the 90’s Ed was involved as part of the teams at John Pawson and Richard Murphy Architects, working on projects which set a new standard for residential refurbishments in the UK.
 At Richard Rogers Partnership, alongside his work as a project architect, Ed handled the refurbishment of The River Cafe and was entrusted with all ongoing work at Richard Rogers’ own iconic home in Chelsea.